EnterpriseDB/docs/README.md

 1. Install [Homebrew](https://brew.sh/), if it's not already installed.
 (Use `brew -v` to check.)

-1. Install Git using Homebrew with `brew install git`, if it's not already installed.
-(Use `git --version` to check.)
+1. Install Git as well as Git-LFS using Homebrew with `brew install git git-lfs`, if they're not already installed.
+(Use `git --version` and `git-lfs --version` to check.)

 1. Set up an SSH key in GitHub, if you haven't done so already.
 (Go to [GitHub's SSH Keys page](https://github.com/settings/keys) to check.)
 If you don't have an SSH Key set up yet, you'll need to set one up to authenticate you to GitHub.
 See [GitHub's SSH docs](https://docs.github.com/en/github-ae@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for more information.